mebusy/notes/dev_notes/Algorithm_On_Graphcs.md

     - A **source** is a vertex with no incoming edges.
     - A **sink** is a vertex with no outgoing edges
         - ![](../imgs/algorithm_on_graph_sinks_in_dag.png)

+- Idea
+    1. Find sink
+    2. Put at end of order
+    3. Remove from graph
+    4. Repeat

+This is all well and good, but it depends on us being able to find a sink.

 <h2 id="2f1d4122555c30fa41c0390bd028ef60"></h2>